The Intersection

 That’s especially true here, since polls this far out will be far less predictive, so we need to handicap each candidate on a fundamentals rating.
 But I’ll not only be telling you what these fundamental scores are and how they’re built — but in a future model release I’ll give paid subscribers access to the simulation interface to be able to tweak the candidate scores and the simulation settings.

-Notice I use the word “simulation” here.
+In describing this model, I use the word “simulation.”
 I think that’s perhaps an even more useful description of this than a model.
 This project recognizes the reality that there is a campaign still to be waged, and the quality of the individual campaigns matters deeply.
 How candidates “play” the game — deciding to invest resources in certain states or doubling down on certain demographics — is decisive.
 By simulating the mechanics of a primary, we can tweak certain inputs and then see what the payoff is in terms of changing probabilities.

 As I mentioned before, we start with a “fundamentals” model.
 Prior to the race starting, the model applies random variation to each candidate’s starting fundamentals score.
 And then the model goes through each of the 57 contests, adjusting candidate strength based on home states, state demographics, state ideology, and momentum from previous contests.
 The model has dropout mechanics after each round and simulates the effects of ideological lane consolidation.